The Importance of Material Selection in Subsea Cable Harnesses

 So it’s clear that material choice is critical when it comes to the effectiveness and durability of cable harnesses in hostile environments, with advantages and disadvantages of each material depending on the application.

-One further option to consider comes in the form of a dual jacket, combining the superior electrical insulation and unparalleled long term insulation resistance in sea water of Polyethene with the wear resistance of thermoplastic.
-However, this combination is only effective if the jackets are independently moulded and water blocked, something that is achieved with SMI’s PlastEthUrm technology.
-PlastEthUrm mouldings combine the two jacket materials, PE as the inner jacket and TPPU as the outer jacket, and both jackets are separately terminated using thermoplastic pressure moulding processes.
+One further option to consider comes in the form of a dual jacket, combining the superior electrical insulation and unparalleled long term insulation resistance in sea water of Polyethene with the wear resistance of thermoplastic Polyurethane.
+However, this combination is only effective if the jackets are independently sealed and water blocked, something that is achieved with SMI’s PlastEthUrm technology.
+PlastEthUrm mouldings utilise two jacket materials, PE as the inner jacket and TPPU as the outer jacket, and both jackets are separately terminated using thermoplastic pressure moulding processes.
 Each different material amalgamates with its own jacket and chemically bonds to the connector or penetrator back shell to provide superior cable performance.
+PlatEthUrm mouldings come with a 10 year warranty against leaks.

 For further information on the role of material choice, quality control and manufacturing processes in subsea cable failure download the whitepaper Breaking the Cycle of Submarine Cable Failures